DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "...Undoubtedly they are not someone you can talk with."

 <span title="Yes, you didn't read wrong.
 It is スライム">Slimes</span>.
 Ghosts.
 Lanterns.
-Among five races, including humans, they were the only race that didn't use human language.
+Among the five races including humans, they were the only race that didn't use human language.
 The reason for that was quite simple: they didn't posses intelligence to comprehend language.

 Therefore any discussion was out of question.

 "But spirits are well versed when it comes to creeping around.
 They can hide from sight and completely eliminate any sound...
-Who might know if our car is not already in their sights."
+Who knows if our car is already in their sights or not."

 "Please stop, Reiren!?"